 - Attending 8-10 film screenings during the 2018 Virginia Film Festival, curated by the Lead Film Scholar and VAFF Programmer

 - Participating in 8-10 intimate group discussions and Q&A sessions with visiting guest artists and VAFF Advisory Board Members

 Apply to be a Festival Scholar

 All UVA undergraduate and graduate, part-time and full-time students of any year are welcome to apply.
 After a competitive application process, 10-12 Student Scholars will be selected to enroll.
+Past VAFF Scholar participants are not eligible to apply.
 There is no fee to submit an application, and there is no cost to enroll if accepted.

 Festival Scholars will receive:

 - Complimentary admission into all film screenings chosen as part of the Scholars’ course of study